vandanapareek/vue-go-loan-application/README.md

 ### API
 The API exposes 4 endpoints : login, providers, balance-sheet, calculate-loan

 Right now, balance-sheet is fetched from a json file as accounting provider's details were not given.
-(For now, I commented the code for fetching balance sheet from accounting provider in [xero](api/internal/service/accounting/xero/xero.go) and [myob](api/internal/service/accounting/myob/myob.go))
+(For now, I commented the code for fetching balance sheet from accounting provider in [xero service](api/internal/service/accounting/xero/xero.go) and [myob service](api/internal/service/accounting/myob/myob.go))

 There are a few dummy balance sheets saved which is mapped by business name.
 Please use these business name while generating blance sheet: